Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-get-campsites.md

 - `db.Campsites.ToList()`: This executes the query and returns all campsites as a list.

-- `.ToList()`: This executes the query and returns the results as a list.

 ## Understanding LINQ and Entity Framework

 The query in our endpoint uses LINQ (Language Integrated Query), which is a set of features in C# that provides a consistent syntax for querying different types of data sources.